Tree Planting Programme

 Tree coverage across the local part of Dorset land has been reduced to around 6% over the last few hundred years.
 One of the main goals of the estate is to bring this back up to 20%, restoring tree coverage to ensure a thriving ecosystem for generations to come.

-There is a large variety of space and land across the Chedington Estate, each favouring a different type of tree.
-Colin, James and the estate team have planted around 43,000 trees to date.
+There is a large variety of space and land across The Chedington Court Estate, each favouring a different type of tree.
+Colin, James and the estate team have planted around 70,000 trees to date, including an avenue of Elms.

 Regular ecology, arboriculture, and land surveys take place to monitor development of this project.